guoyu07/skynet-5/README.md

 ```

-will send parameter "foo" with value "bar" to all cluster stored in database when you are in broadcast mode.
+will send parameter *foo* with value *bar* to all cluster stored in database when you are in broadcast mode.

 When Skynet connects with another cluster then stored in database clusters list is attached to request - if connected cluster has no any cluster sended in request then its clusters list will be updated with new one.
 In second way - when respone has clusters in its list whitch you not have in databae then your clusters list will be updated with new one.